jaredchristiantelano/Telano-Jared-Christian-P._PA2_2ECE-A/README.md

 A = B**2                                         # Squares every element in the array

 def find_divisible_by_3(A):                      # The elements are first checked whether they are divisible by 3.
 The array return A * (A % 3 == 0)                        # is multiplied again.
-If True, elements are reatained that are divisible by 3, while elements
+If True, elements are retained that are divisible by 3, while elements
                                                  # that are not divisible by 3 are replaced with 0

 D = find_divisible_by_3(A)                       # Calls the function